 The U.S. Census—Giving Everyone an Equal Vote

 The crucial process of counting every person living in the country is one of the most important civil rights issues today.
 Historically, census data has not adequately represented many vulnerable demographics, including people of color, low-income households, and young children.
-And when people are undercounted, they lose equal political representation and access to resources.
+And now, the census faces a pandemic during the peak of its operations.

-In this article, we look at why undercounts are such a problem, and how language access can help mitigate underrepresentation.
-We also share an exciting multilingual New York City outreach initiative that aims to make sure every person in the five boroughs is counted.
+In this article, we look at why undercounts are such a problem, and ways underrepresentation can be mitigated through outreach and language access.
+We also share the tactics New York City is taking to encourage every person in the five boroughs to participate in the count.

 The census is the largest peacetime mobilization undertaken by the federal government.
 By constitutional mandate, all individuals (both citizens and non-citizens) living in the U.S. are to be counted every 10 years.
 In addition to ensuring fair representation, the census compiles vital information about the changing needs of the people living in our country and informs the allocation of resources (dollars and people) to federal programs.
 Census data is used to determine the apportionment of more than $650 billion in federal funds for critical programs and services, including public education, public housing, social services, and infrastructure such as roads and bridges.

-In March, the U.S. Census Bureau will invite every household to participate in the census survey, which will be made available in 13 languages.
+In March, the U.S. Census Bureau invited every household to participate in the census survey, which is available in 13 languages.
 While it was once necessary for clipboard-carrying census takers to visit homes across the country, there are now multiple ways to submit the questionnaire.
 For the first time ever, the bureau is permitting people to answer online.
-While most questionnaires are expected to be submitted digitally, people will also have the option to respond by phone or mail.
+While most questionnaires are expected to be submitted digitally, people also have the option to respond by phone or mail.

 The census affects the balance of power.
 Population counts determine how the 435 voting seats in the House of Representatives will be apportioned across the states.
 Final counts will be published by December 31, 2020 to decide how many seats each state will be allocated in the 2022 U.S. House elections.
 Results will also inform the number of votes each state will have in the 2024 electoral college.